GreatDevelopers/text_to_dxf/README.md

 L to draw lines between provided coordinates
 C to draw circles with provided coordinates
 A to draw arcs with provided coordinates
+P to draw polyline with provided coordinates
+H to draw hatch with provided coordinates

 Figure description -
 text shown at botton of figure.